SuperBeastsAI/ComfyUI-SuperBeasts/docs/super-pop-color-adjustment.md

 ### System Requirements

-Works out-of-the-box on CPU via `onnxruntime`.
-For **10×** speed improvement ensure ComfyUI can use the `CUDAExecutionProvider` by using onnxruntime-gpu with the hardware that allows this.
+Works out-of-the-box on CPU via `onnxruntime` but it is extremely slow.
+For **10×** speed improvement ensure ComfyUI can use the `CUDAExecutionProvider` by installing `onnxruntime-gpu` into the ComfyUI environment.

-This node print out the currently available providers into the ComfyUI server logs if you need to check this.
+This node currently prints out the available providers for onnxruntime into the ComfyUI server logs when you run the node.
+So if you are not seeing `CUDAExecutionProvider` it's likely the model is using CPU instead.

+For reference I use:
+Python version: 3.12.1
+pytorch version: 2.5.0+cu124
+NVIDIA GeForce RTX 4090

+Results - Server Logs show:
+[SuperBeasts] ONNX Runtime providers available: ['TensorrtExecutionProvider', 'CUDAExecutionProvider', 'CPUExecutionProvider']
+[SuperBeasts] Using ORT providers: ['CUDAExecutionProvider', 'CPUExecutionProvider'] 1024x1024px with 0.5 overlap = 1.63s
+2048x2048px with 0.5 overlap = 5.23s

+Note: I am aware the extra installation of `onnxruntime-gpu` isn't ideal and I'm attempting to convert the model into .safetensors to work within the ComfyUI Pytorch environment better with less issues accessing the GPU.